matt-harvey/dailycashmanager/user_guide/Budgeting.rst

 fund".
-You would create this in the same way as you would create any other envelope (see `Creating an envelope`_), except that in the envelope creation panel, instead of selecting *revenue* or *expense* from the *envelope type* box, you select *pure envelope*.
+You would create this in the same way as you would create any other envelope (see `Creating an envelope`_), except that in the envelope creation panel, instead of selecting *revenue* or *expense* from the *envelope type* box, you would select *pure envelope*.
 You would then create a `budget item`_ under this envelope, for allocating 100.00 per twelve months towards Christmas food expenditure.
 Then, when the week leading up to Christmas comes round (assuming you created this budget item one year before), you would transfer 100.00 out of the "Christmas food fund" pure envelope, and into your usual "Food" expense